-Gill and Donsker (2017) list 14 subspecies; National Geographic (2017) suggests that subspecies salebrosus occurs locally in summer in the Black Hills of South Dakota.
-Toews and Irwin (2014) show the Black Hills as an isolated breeding location but do not identify the subspecies.
+Gill and Donsker (2017) list 14 subspecies, several of which might occur in Nebraska on geographic grounds.
+The nearest breeding population is a small number of salebrosus (National Geographic (2017) in the Black Hills of South Dakota (see Comments).
+Although Toews and Irwin (2020) show the Black Hills as an isolated breeding location, they do not identify the subspecies.

 Additional Nebraska reports suggestive of Pacific Wren, but without audio evidence, are of one at Ash Hollow SHP, Garden Co 19 Feb 2000 and another in Monroe Canyon, Sioux Co 21 Jan 2001 that were identified by call notes as pacificus (Stephen J. Dinsmore, personal communication).
 It should be noted that small, dark-plumaged, short-tailed wrens in western Nebraska are most likely Winter Wrens unless calls are heard; one in Dundy Co 14 Mar 2015 and another 9 Sep 2014 Dawes Co were determined by vocalizations to be Winter Wrens.